RsyncProject/rsync/rsync.1.md

 0.  `--exclude=PATTERN`

-    This option is a simplified form of the [`--filter`](#opt) option that defaults to an exclude rule and does not allow the full rule-parsing syntax of normal filter rules.
+    This option is a simplified form of the [`--filter`](#opt) option that specifies an exclude rule and does not allow the full rule-parsing syntax of normal filter rules.
+This is equivalent to specifying `-f'- PATTERN'`.

     See the [FILTER RULES](#) section for detailed information on this option.